Ryan Gosling Thanked 'His Lady' For So Much More Than His Win

 Gosling first thanked his co-star Emma Stone and director Damien Chazelle, joking that he would chop up his trophy into three pieces and share it with them.

-But he saved his best and most touching words for his wife, actress Eva Mendes.
+But he saved his best and most touching words for his love, actress Eva Mendes.

 "My lady was raising our daughter, pregnant with our second, and trying to help her brother fight his battle with cancer.
 If she hadn't have taken all that on so I could have this experience, there would surely be somebody up here other than me ...